Denied Workers’ Compensation

 - If denied, then it may be appropriate to file a lawsuit seeking benefits

-You will have to have an attorney for the litigation phase if it should come to that, but you can prevent unnecessary delays to your claim by contacting the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.
+You will have to have an attorney for the litigation phase if it should come to that, but you can prevent unnecessary delays to your claim by contacting the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.